-Bushing are located where the reel tine connects to the reel disc.
+Bushing are located at the point where the reel tine connects to the reel disc.

-To prevent bodily injury from the fall of a raised reel, always engage the reel safety props before going under the raised reel for any reason.
+To avoid bodily injury or death from the unexpected start-up or fall of a raised machine, always stop engine and remove key before leaving the operator's seat, and always engage safety props before going under the machine for any reason.